Collusion-proof Auction Design using Side Information: Preliminaries

-Given this framework, we define welfare and revenue.
-In the literature, auctions that maximize welfare and revenue are referred to as \textit{efficient} and \textit{optimal} auctions, respectively.
+\begin{definition}[Utility of Auctioneer] The auctioneer's utility is $u_a(b) = \sum_{i \in \mathsf{M}}p_i(b)$. \end{definition} Auctions that maximize welfare and revenue are referred to as \textit{efficient} and \textit{optimal} auctions, respectively.
 This paper focuses on efficiency while maximizing revenue to the extent possible.